alan-turing-institute/PDSampler.jl/docs/src/index.md

 Depth = 1
 ```

-The project is hosted and maintained by the [Alan Turing Institute](https://www.turing.ac.uk) (ATI) and currently developed by [Thibaut Lienart](http://www.stats.ox.ac.uk/~lienart/).
+The project is hosted by the [Alan Turing Institute](https://www.turing.ac.uk) (ATI).
 If you encounter problems, please [open an issue on Github](https://github.com/alan-turing-institute/PDMP.jl/issues).
-If you have comments or wish to collaborate, please send an email to `lienart σ stats > ox > ac > uk`.
+If you have comments or wish to collaborate, please open an issue on Github.

 ## Using the Package